Slipped Capital Femoral Epiphysis (SCFE)

-Slipped Capital Femoral Epiphysis (SCFE) also known as Slipped Upper Femoral Epiphysis (SUFE) is a disorder involving the hip joint.
+Slipped Capital Femoral Epiphysis (SCFE), also known as Slipped Upper Femoral Epiphysis (SUFE), is a disorder involving the hip joint.
 It occurs in adolescence.
-It involves weakness of the growth plate (epiphyseal plate) located at the top of the femur (thigh bone) causing the head of the femur to slip backwards and downwards.
+It means weakness of the growth plate (epiphyseal plate) located at the top of the femur (thigh bone), causing the head of the femur to slip backwards and downwards.

 What Causes Slipped Capital Femoral Epiphysis?

 The cause of Slipped Capital Femoral Epiphysis is unknown; however, there is speculation that increased weight and hormones may play a role.
 In some cases, it may be caused by trauma or a fall.